JimmyALiu/FoodBankConnect/README.md

 Includes:
 - `server/package.json` to specify the dependencies of the local website.
 - `server/__test__` contains automated tests of the local website.
+- 'server/src' contains non trivial code for running calls to the spreadsheet and other complex functions such as flagging.

 ## About Us